-- 15. Sh.
+12. Sh.
 Altab Khan, Sr. Consultant mentioned the importance of equity in general and under RMSA programme in particular.
 He reiterated that equity may be looked into several aspects such as equal opportunity to all; irrespective to cast, creed, gender & religion, disadvantaged groups in general including all categories and in other way it focussed towards SC, ST. Minorities & OBCs (Other Backward Communities).
-Several issues and circumstances among the groups belonging to disadvantaged categories such as SC/ST/Minority/other disadvantaged families deprived them in receiving education in both elementary and secondary.
-He further highlighted the following key points: - That RMSA seeks for an opportunity & platform for an equal facility at par with the general/regular students.
-Need to cover into the fold of secondary education by developing need based plans under the component so called "EQUITY" under the RMSA Scheme. - Several initiatives such as identification of those families/groups has to be done in the pockets/areas where their education has been discontinued for several years, regions having high drop-out, areas/pockets having low retention rate and regions affected by natural disaster and also the districts affected by naxals. - He also felt need to focus in the districts identify as 'Special Focus Districts' by the Ministry of Minority, Ministry of Tribal affairs and MHRD and recalled that there are several districts in India more than 400 districts of such category. - RMSA provides flexibility to plan for the same.
-He also highlighted that RMSA has the separate chapter in this regard and is looking forward for an effective district plans covering all above categories so as to ensure accessibility in all the components including the infrastructures and teachers, local self study materials to enable them to adapt with their local languages etc. - He highlighted the following key points/strategies related to Equity: (Copy of Presentation at Annexure-XI) - There is need to improve girls, SC, ST and Minority access to schooling. - The problems relating to access, quality and equity need to be addressed under the programme. - North Eastern States have different geographical situation and therefore, have different types of problems & issues likewise Jharkhand has unique problems in this regard and demands separate strategies/interventions for such regions like naxalite affected districts/blocks. - > Dropout is high in Bihar & Jharkhand.
+Several issues and circumstances among the groups belonging to disadvantaged categories such as SC/ST/Minority/other disadvantaged families deprived them in receiving education in both elementary and secondary education may be highlighted.
+He further highlighted that RMSA seeks for an opportunity & platform for an equal facilities at par with the general/regular students.
+Need to cover into the fold of secondary education by developing need based plans under the component so called "EQUITY" under the RMSA Scheme.
+Following points have been subsequently highlighted:

+- Several initiatives such as identification of those families/groups has to be done in the pockets/areas where their education has been discontinued for several years, regions having high drop-out, areas/pockets having low retention rate and regions affected by natural disaster and also the districts affected by naxals. - He also felt need to focus in the districts identify as 'Special Focus Districts' by the Ministry of Minority, Ministry of Tribal affairs and MHRD.
+He recalled that there are several districts in India more than 400 districts of such category.
+RMSA provides flexibility to plan for the same.
+He also highlighted that RMSA has the separate chapter in this regard and is looking forward for an effective district plans covering all above categories so as to ensure accessibility in all the components including the infrastructures and teachers, local self study materials to enable them to adapt with their local languages etc.

+- There is need to improve girls, SC, ST and Minority access to schooling. - The problems relating to access, quality and equity need to be addressed under the programme. - North Eastern States have different geographical situation and therefore, have different types of problems & issues likewise Jharkhand has unique problems in this regard and demands separate strategies/interventions for such regions like naxalite affected districts/blocks. - Dropout is high in Bihar & Jharkhand.
 There is need to improve the enrolment of disadvantaged groups at secondary level.
-SC, ST and Minority concentrated districts and blocks are to be focused. - > District education officers should analyse the areas in holistic way.

-He highlighted several examples on different interventions/strategies adopted by different states/UTs such as:

-- Sammelan, Maa Beti Mela. - -Conventions, special camps for girls. - -Door to Door contact campaign. - -Prayeshotsay, retention awareness programme etc. - -Publicity material eg. Posters, handouts, T.V, etc. - -Motivation camps, involving Panchayati Raj Institutions (PRT). - -Involvement of NGOs in consultation with SMDC.
+SC, ST and Minority concentrated districts and blocks are to be focused. - District education officers should analyse the areas in holistic way. - He highlighted several examples on different interventions/strategies adopted by different states/UTs such as: - Sammelan, Maa Beti Mela. - -Conventions, special camps for girls. - -Door to Door contact campaign. - -Praveshotsav, retention awareness programme etc. - -Publicity material eg. Posters, handouts, T.V, etc. - -Motivation camps, involving Panchayati Raj Institutions (PRT). - -Involvement of NGOs in consultation with SMDC.
+(Copy of Presentation at Annexure-XI)

-16. Group Work / Discussion on the Following Components:
+13. Group Work / Discussion on the Following Components: